UEFA Euro 1988: Group matches

-The Italians won a difficult match against the Spanish 1–0, courtesy of a goal from Gianluca Vialli, a low cross-shot to the net on 73 minutes.
-In the last game, against an already eliminated Denmark, the Italians prevailed 2–0.
+The Italians won a difficult match against Spain 1–0, courtesy of a low-cross shot from Gianluca Vialli.
+In the last game, against an already eliminated Denmark, the Italians won 2–0.

 The second group witnessed a surprising set of results.
 In the opening game, one of the pre-tournament favourites England lost 1–0 to Ireland.
 Ray Houghton scored a looping header after six minutes after the English defence failed to clear a cross.
 The English applied strong pressure as the game wore on.
 Gary Lineker was unusually sluggish, missing a series of chances and hitting the crossbar – he was later diagnosed with hepatitis B. In the other opening game, the Soviet Union defeated the Netherlands 1–0 through a Vasyl Rats goal, despite the Dutch dominating for long periods.

 England met the Netherlands in Düsseldorf; both needed to win.
 England started strongly with Lineker hitting a post and Glenn Hoddle striking the post with a free-kick.
 The English defence, weakened by the absence of Terry Butcher, conceded the first of three goals to Marco van Basten on 44 minutes.
 Van Basten turned Butcher's replacement Tony Adams and beat Peter Shilton – playing his 100th game for England – to give his side a 1–0 lead.
 England rallied after the break.
 Lineker and Bryan Robson exchanged a kick one-two pass allowing Robson to burst into the box and lift the ball over Hans van Breukelen after 53 minutes.
 The score remained until Van Basten turned Tony Adams inside out to finish from 18 yards on 71 minutes.
 The striker pounced from close-range after a corner to seal a 3–1 win four minutes later.

 The Irish and Soviets led the group after two games through a 1–1 draw in Hanover.
 Ronnie Whelan scored a spectacular left-foot volley from 18 yards to put the Irish into the lead.
 Oleh Protasov equalised with a low shot as the Soviets exerted late pressure.

 Needing to defeat the Irish to progress, the Dutch won the game 1–0 through a late Wim Kieft goal.
 The ball deflected into his path and he delivered a looping header which spun into the right corner of the Irish net with nine minutes remaining just after Paul McGrath hit a Dutch post with a header.
 In the other game, the Soviets soundly thrashed England.
 A mistake from Hoddle allowed Sergei Aleinikov to score after three minutes.
 Adams equalised and England had chances to go ahead, but a goal before half-time and late in the game assured the Soviet Union would finish in first place in the group.